 • No waiting times –NHS are having long waiting lists for treatment, but by travelling you can get treatment significantly sooner.
 And in some cases get a refund for general surgery abroad.

-• New surgery treatments – NHS often offers cheapest available surgery, but in private clinic abroad you and your doctor can choose the best available service
+• New surgery treatments – NHS often offers the cheapest available surgery, but in a private clinic abroad you and your doctor can choose the best available service

 • Service is not available on NHS – there is more than one treatment for same diagnoses and we think you should be given a choice, so do EU, now you can choose specialist and clinic abroad and NHS will have to partly or fully cover costs of treatment according to EU directive.

-Why chose private clinic abroad not in the UK
+Why choose a private clinic abroad not in the UK

-- Costs will be lower and by lower, we mean 50-80 lower than in UK clinic
+- Costs will be lower and by lower, we mean 50-80 lower than in the UK clinic

 - You can combine holidays with treatment